hello-robot/stretch_tutorials/stretch_body/tutorial_stretch_chat.md

 client = OpenAI(api_key=("OPEN_AI_KEY")) # <---------- USE YOUR API KEY HERE
 ```
 You need to import openai if you are going to use the API.
-Import robot from Stretch body for the movement and don't forget to use your secret key, if you don't use it nothing is going to work.
+Import robot from Stretch body for the movement and don't forget to use your secret key, if you don't use it, it will not work.

 ```python
 def move_forward(robot):